jemcafe/sl/README.md

 const app = require('./app');
 ```

-Jest runs any test with a .test.js at the end of the file.
+Jest runs any test file with a .test.js at the end.

 Run tests.
 ```